Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 perception bonuis

-+20 dc
+perception check +20 dc.
+Ratronus makes it
-	thieves cant states that somebidy died
-	thieves cant isn now flemish
+	thieves cant on the previously visited house states that somebidy died.
+Functions as a memorial. thieves cant isn now flemish

 - In research group

-aki trpips and treats the entire bar
+aki trips, and treats the entire bar

 Chron immediately walks towards Verdant

-Hunter comments on the story
+Hunter comments on the story a bar guest was telling
-	it is completely wrong lmao
+	"It is completely wrong lmao"

-aki pays 13.5gp for beer
+aki pays 13.5gp for all beer

 - to verdant